D4rk-5ky/Syncerate/README.md

 ----

-# I sincerely hope someone will find this usefull
+# I sincerely hope some people will find this usefull

-I am incapable of ever becoming a real programmer.

-But this is my first real way of trying to share something i have done, in the hope other's will find this usefull as we did.
+This is my first real way of trying to share something i have done.

-And becasue i spend so much time on it, and eventually made it work witout any apparent errors.
+Simply because i spend so much time on it, and made it work.

-So ive made this public in github.
+So i made this public on github.
 In hope others would find a use for it.
 Or make it even better.

 Best regards,

-Darkyere & SKYNET
+Darkyere & Skynet